 - If the individual shows good cause as to why the amount should be reduced, the garnished amount could be less than 25%.
 However, it must still be at least 10% of their disposable earnings.

 How Can I Stop Wage Garnishment?

+If you’re wondering, “How can I stop a wage garnishment immediately?”, you have options.
 A few ways exist to prevent wage garnishment.
 The first way is ideal, but not always possible.
 Paying off your debt to your creditors cuts them off at the pass, meaning the garnishment will no longer happen.
 Most creditors try other options before going straight to court.
 However, if paying off the debt is not possible in your situation, we list other options below.

 - Contact your creditor.
 Try to come up with some sort of payment plan or agreement that works for the both of you.
 If necessary, have your attorney present.
 In many cases, creditors are willing to work with their debtors, so try this first.